Olympics: Germany win gold in two-man kayak over 500 meters – DW – 08/09/2024

 Olympics: Germany win gold in two-man kayak over 500 metersAugust 9, 2024

-Jacob Schopf and Max Lemke crossed the finish line with a time of 1:26.87 to edge out Bence Nadas and Sandor Totka of Hungary to claim the gold medal in the men's kayak double 500m final on Friday.
+Jacob Schopf and Max Lemke crossed the finish line with a time of 1:26.87, edging out Bence Nadas and Sandor Totka of Hungary, to claim the gold medal in the men's kayak double 500-meter final on Friday.
 Jean van der Westhuyzen and Tom Green of Australia took the bronze medal.

-For Schopf first place went some way to ease three years of hurt after he missed out on gold by a fraction of a second in the kayak double 1000m in Tokyo.
+For Schopf, first place went some way to ease three years of hurt after he missed out on gold by a fraction of a second in the kayak double 1,000 meters in Tokyo.

-"I remember Tokyo to this day," Schopf said.
+"I remember Tokyo to this day," said Schopf.
 "I was a little nervous.
 But we got off to a good start, it was a perfect race."

 Lemke agreed that getting off the mark was key to winning gold in the Vaires-sur-Marne Nautical Stadium.